Directory of People & Offices

 Xander Professor of Education and Economics

-Bridget Terry Long is the Xander Professor of Education and Economics at the Harvard Graduate School of Education.
+Bridget Terry Long is the Academic Dean and Xander Professor of Education and Economics at the Harvard Graduate School of Education.
 Long is an economist who specializes in the study of education, in particular the transition from high school to higher education and beyond.
 Her work focuses on college student access and choice and the factors that influence students postsecondary and labor market outcomes.
 Current projects examine the roles of information and assistance in college savings, the completion of aid applications, and college enrollment.
 Other work examines the effects of financial aid programs, the impact of postsecondary remediation, and the role of college inputs on student outcomes.
 Long received her Ph.D. and M.A. from the Harvard University Department of Economics and her A.B. from Princeton University.
 She is a Research Associate of the National Bureau of Economic Research (NBER), a Research Affiliate of the National Center for Postsecondary Research (NCPR), and a Research Affiliate with the Center for Analysis of Postsecondary Education and Employment (CAPSEE).
 In July 2005, The Chronicle of Higher Education featured her as one of the New Voices in higher education and, in 2008, the National Association of Student Financial Aid Administrators (NASFAA) awarded her the Robert P. Huff Golden Quill Award for excellence in research and published works on student financial assistance.
 In 2010, Long was appointed by President Barack Obama and confirmed by the U.S. Senate to serve as a member of the National Board of Education Sciences, the advisory panel of the Institute of Education Sciences at the U.S. Department of Education.
 She was elected Vice Chair of the Board in November 2010 and Chair in October 2011.

 - Ph.D., Harvard University